anyuan1999/anyuan1999.github.io/_pages/about.md

 - *2025.01*: &nbsp;🎉🎉 One paper has been accepted at the 2025 ACM The Web Conference (WWW 2025)!.
 - *2025.03*: &nbsp;🎉🎉 One paper has been accepted at the IEEE Transactions on Industrial Informations (IEEE TII)!.
 - *2025.05*: &nbsp;🎉🎉 Two papers have been accepted at the IEEE/ACM International Symposium on Quality of Service (IWQoS) 2025!.
+- *2025.08*: &nbsp;🎉🎉 One papers have been accepted at the IEEE Transactions on Dependable and Secure Computing (IEEE TDSC)!.

 # 📝 Publications